 Also, we have repatriation opportunities that are going to help the economy as well.

-And on that poll, he is at 45%, higher than any other poll besides Rasmussen, where he's at uh 49% at this particular point.
+And on that poll, he is at 45%, higher than any other poll besides Rasmussen, where he's at 49% at this particular point.

-Uh the president also plans to cancel automatic pay raises for federal workers.
+The president also plans to cancel automatic pay raises for federal workers.

 That's not something I buy.

-Um I want to go over, we have some new developments that I want to share with you.
+I want to go over, we have some new developments that I want to share with you.

 We learned an awful lot this week.

-We learned, especially in the Grassley Graham memo unredacted.
+We learned, especially in the Grassley Graham memo, unredacted.

 Then we got the Grassley Graham memo on Monday, and then we got the unredacted version on Tuesday.

-And then it was two days ago that we had the informant for uranium one go before three congressional committees.
+And then it was two days ago that we had the informant for Uranium One go before three congressional committees.

-So, yeah, but we've had a lot happen.
+So, yeah, but we've had a lot happen, a lot going on here.

-But what we learned as it relates To the particular story about Hillary Clinton.
+But what we learned as it relates to the particular story about Hillary Clinton, this is what we now know.

 And this is just incontrovertible at this point.

-That, and I went over the laws yesterday and last night on TV.
+And I went over the laws yesterday and last night on TV.

 I won't repeat it again today.